tmzkt/integer-factorization/README.md

 # integer-factorization
-Factors a number into a product of prime integers
+Factors a number into a product of prime integers using various methods